snigdhm/Event-Planner-Website/README.md

 # GENERAL USAGE INFORMATION
 --------------------------------------------------------------------------------

-Eventplanner is a website specially designed for the people looking forward to organizing an event.The website provides a variety of famous vendors available for every part of an event.The vendors can include necessary information about their services alongwith contact information.The services can be booked depending
+Event Planner is a website specially designed for the people looking forward to organizing an event.The website provides a variety of famous vendors available for every part of an event.The vendors can include necessary information about their services alongwith contact information.The services can be booked depending